ToTenMilan/rails-tutorial-3ed./README.md

 # rails-tutorial-3ed.
 A'la Twitter app made with railstutorial.org by Michael Hartl.
 The code resides on another repository service provider.
-Here is the zip file.
+Here is the zip file.</br>
 Here is the app's address https://pacific-plains-30687.herokuapp.com/